-For over 30 years, TRI Utility Cost Reductions (716-754-1752) has been dedicated to securing refunds for hundreds of clients due to errors that have occurred on past phone and utility bills.
+For over 30 years, TRI Utility Cost Reductions (716-754-1752) has been dedicated to securing refunds for thousands of clients due to errors that have occurred on past phone and utility bills.
 Its client base consists primarily of medium to large businesses, corporations, manufacturers, hospitals, municipalities, universities and school districts, and focuses on errors involving tariffs, misapplied contractual rates, recurring billing mistakes, unlawful tax charges and database errors.

 Here is a general summary of the things you should know:

 1) TRI offers a no-lose agreement for its clients — a business model which guarantees clients refunds.
 TRI works on a contingency basis and if it is unsuccessful in obtaining refunds on your behalf, its services are free.
 TRI’s fee is 50% of whatever refunds and future savings it can recover.
 (Future savings are calculated as 24 months into the future.)
 There is no need to change vendors or change any system configurations.
 TRI’s sole mission is to insure that clients have been properly charged for the services they have chosen and receive.
 In effect, clients have nothing to lose.

 2) TRI’s staff of auditors are highly specialized and have years of experience isolating billing errors and navigating the sometimes convoluted and intricate claims process which some professionals have labeled “a different world.”
 During recent years, vendors have become more reluctant in readily approving claims and additional evidence is being required.
 This time consuming process has prompted more and more corporations and organizations to outsource their auditing function and have their internal staff focus on more traditional business activity.
 TRI’s chief auditor is a licensed attorney who has an extensive background in tariff law.
 This is also classifies TRI as a professional service and enables local governments and municipalities to return TRI without the need for a lengthy bidding process.